A touch of Spring: Blue Wing Olive(BWO) Hatches

 When this begins to occur, there are a few approaches you can take.
 One would be to add some type of foam wing emerger to your nymph rig from the

-morning, a Copper Rib RS2 or a CDC Emerger Baetis are 2 personal favorites.
+morning, a Sparkle Wing RS2 or a Sniper Baetis are 2 shop favorites.
 The

 other option is to change your rig to a dry-dropper style setup.
 Trailing a small emerger behind a blue wing adult or cripple.